 Welcome to Curve!
 This Getting Started guide is designed to equip you with the basic skills to start reporting your royalties, & to help you understand how to manage the key processes involved in royalty reporting.
-This guide will not be exhaustive, it will not address every use case scenario.
-Once you have worked through this & got a sound overview of how to use the platform, head over to the Documentation section which takes a much deeper look at Curve & will help you become a royalties expert!
+This guide should take no more than one hour to fully walkthrough.
+By the end of this tutorial, you will leave with a solid understanding of how to onboard your business onto Curve & create your artist statements.

 What is Curve?

 You can give your entire team access to Curve, so they can manage their piece of the process.
-But you can also open up access to your artists, composers & rights holders.
-These 3rd parties can log in to the system to access their statements & data.
+But you can also open up access to your artists, composers & rights holders to their personal portal where they can access their statements & data.
 Curve is putting the infrastructure of the majors into the hands of everyone.